Melmerby, Harrogate

-Melmerby is a village and civil parish in the Harrogate district of North Yorkshire, England, that lies 6 km north of Ripon and 1 km west of the A1(M) motorway.
+Melmerby is a village and civil parish in North Yorkshire, England, that lies 6 km north of Ripon and 1 km west of the A1(M) motorway.
 The population was 386 in the 2011 census.

 Etymology

 The name is of Old Norse origin and means a sandy settlement (malmr "sandy field" and bý "farmstead or village").
 The form of the name has been influenced by Melmerby in Coverdale, 16 mi west, which has a different origin.
 Many of the fields in the area have Norse names too, e.g. Halikeld, where 'keld' is an Old Norse word for 'spring'.

 History

-Melmerby was mentioned in the Domesday Book.
+Melmerby was mentioned in the Domesday Book of 1086.
 It was historically a manor and chapelry in the parish of Wath in the North Riding of Yorkshire.
 It became a separate civil parish in 1866.